flowerinheart/SparkMlBenchmark/README.md

 #### 2. run algorithm under different blas
 Run "SBM clean result $ALGNAME".
-Append "BLAS="F2j" in algorithm's env file and run this benchmark, and you will see that result file have another col calls "blas" and a new record.
+Append "BLAS=F2j" in algorithm's env file and run this benchmark, and you will see that result file have another col calls "blas" and a new record.

-Run "SBM clean result $ALGNAME", remove "BLAS="F2j" in algorithm's env file and run this benchmark, and you will see that two result record with different blas metrics in result file.
+Remove "BLAS=F2j" in algorithm's env file and run this benchmark, and you will see that two result record with different blas metrics in result file.